Limenius/ReactBundle/Resources/doc/index.md

     ReactOnRails.register({ RecipesApp });

-Where RecipesApp is the component we want to register.
+Where RecipesApp is the component we want to register in this example.

 Note that it is very likely that you will need separated entry points for your server-side and client-side components, for dealing with things like routing.
 This is a common issue with any universal (isomorphic) application.
-See the sandbox for an example of how to deal with this.
+Again, see the sandbox for an example of how to deal with this.

 If you use server-side rendering, you are also expected to have a Webpack bundle for it, containing React, React on Rails and your JavaScript code that will be used to evaluate your component.